YaannSloot/NoodleBot/README.md

 ### Misc commands
 	nood inspire me - Shows an inspirational image from InspiroBot™
-### Other misc commands viewable at either the website or with the help command

 ## <a id="Q&A"></a>Some Q&A
 *How many people are working on this bot?* - Currently, just me.